 On our return to the minibus we noticed a number of wooden stalls selling locally made jams & pickles, locally sourced honey and a massive boiling vat of water and freshly boiling corn on the cobs.
 Just what the kids were after and they tasted so sweet too!

 If you’re passing, we can recommend the jams and the corn.

 Our Top Tips On Hiking The Seven Rila Lakes

 - This walk can be done alone but it’s always fun to book a local guide who can tell you about the history and culture of Bulgaria and the mountains.
 We recommend Traventuria!

 - Even in May there is still snow underfoot.
 Wear lots of layers and certainly have a waterproof layer that will keep you dry.
 Consider taking hats and gloves if you go later than September.

-- I recommend wearing walking boots.
+- I recommend wearing sturdy, waterproof shoes or boots.
 The ground is often sodden wet and the ascent of the last two lakes is steep and the path prone to movement.

 - Definitely take some food and water, I’d recommend hot soup!
 We ate at The Kidney but there’s loads of lovely places to stop.

 - The lakes can get very busy.
 The earlier you can get there the better.

 - Walking poles are good but definitely not essential.
 It’s not that hard a walk.